-We then headed to Castellammare Del Golfo where we had booked a very nice residence (Lu Baruni) located between the city centre of Castellammare del Golfo and the village of Scopello.
-In the evening, as part of our fish rehab, we had burgers with Sicilian wine (nero d'avola) at Cantina Aurelia Wine Bar and a gelato (ice-cream) for dessert at Gelateria Vernaci.
+We then headed to Castellammare del Golfo where we had booked a very nice residence (Lu Baruni) located between the city center of Castellammare del Golfo and the village of Scopello.
+In the evening, as part of our fish rehab, we had burgers with Sicilian wine (Nero d’avola) at Cantina Aurelia Wine Bar and gelato (ice cream) for dessert at Gelateria Vernaci.

 Riserva naturale dello Zingaro

-Lo Riserva naturale dello Zingaro is an amazing place with hiking trails for all levels.
+La Riserva Naturale Dello Zingaro is an amazing place with hiking trails for all levels.
 The coastal way is especially beautiful with many pristine beaches and charming creeks blessed with the clearest blue water.
-We started hiking around 10:00 AM from the south entrance that is located about 15 minutes by car from Castellammare del Golfo, right after the village of Scopello.
+We started hiking around 10:00 AM from the south entrance which is located about 15 minutes by car from Castellammare del Golfo, right after the village of Scopello.
 The total hike from south to north is 6 km with a very small elevation.
-It's not a circuit so you have to retrace your steps, which results in a total hike of 12 km.
-Not bad for a sports parenthesis in this beach holiday!
+It’s not a circuit so you have to retrace your steps, which results in a total hike of 12 km.
+Not bad for a sports parenthesis on this beach holiday!

 It was a lazy hike though with a lot of swimming breaks.
 We stopped on the way to the north of Zingaro at Calla della Disa (picture) and Cala dell’Uzzo and on the way back at Cala Marinella and Cala Berretta.
 Cala Tonnarella dell’Uzzo, the nearest beach from the north entrance, also looked amazing with its fine sand but there were too many people so we didn’t stop.
 We finished our hike around 15:30 and had some late lunch in Scopello.
 If we had more days to spare we would certainly have spent more time in Zingaro and explored the interior trails of the nature reserve, likely more generous in flora and fauna – the humid microclimate of Zingaro is a haven for more than 650 plant species and at least 39 bird species.